 At Yoga Alliance, we are committed to updating you and connecting with you through the global coronavirus pandemic.
 This health emergency has understandably caused concern and anxiety amongst our communities around the world.
 While we cannot eliminate all threats, we can take preventative steps to minimize risk.

-We have compiled the below information—which we are updating regularly—to provide you information from a variety of sources on what financial resources exist as you face these known and unknown challenges surrounding your profession as a yoga school or studio owner and/or as a yoga trainer or teacher.
+We have compiled the below information—which we are updating periodically —to provide you information from a variety of sources on what financial resources exist as you face these known and unknown challenges surrounding your profession as a yoga school or studio owner and/or as a yoga trainer or teacher.